sudotliu/sudotliu.github.io/_posts/2024-06-18-new-blog-who-dis.md

 - Your favorite domain registrar (optional)

-It's worth noting that this setup is not exactly user-friendly, especially for anyone new to tech, but it can also be run for free (minus the cost of custom domain) if you're okay with having its contents be publicly accessible on GitHub.
+It's worth noting that this setup is not exactly user-friendly, especially for anyone new to tech, but it can also be hosted for free (minus the cost of custom domain) if you're okay with having its contents be publicly accessible on GitHub.
 You can also pay a GitHub subscription to enable privatizing the contents.

-If you're strictly looking to blog with a well-supported, feature-full editor, I can't really recommend this route, but if you're curious about tech at all and want to have your own (static) website for whatever purpose, it's never too late to learn!
+If you're strictly looking to blog with a low-maintenance, well-supported, feature-full editor, I can't really recommend this route given the number of other great specialized services for that purpose.

+However, if you're curious about tech at all and just want to have your own (static) website for whatever reason, it's never too late to learn!

 Until next time, happy hacking!